OpenAnsOrg/Plans/README.md

 - Create a system where a formula is essentially and program and whenever someone wants to use a particular formula they can run the program and give the values in input

 After giving it some thought, I have decided to use a program based solution, because it's accurate, dynamic and will also help the goal of creating a library in certain programming languages that will contain all the formulae defined as a function in that language.

+Also the initial release is set to be used only Python as the programming language, because the code will be run on client-side inorder to minimize the load on servers.
+We are set to use [Pyodide](https://pyodide.org/en/stable/) as the  python runtime.
 <br/>

 ## Technical Process